7targets/7targets-docs/_posts/2021-09-29-know-more-about-your-leads.md

 Select one lead

 ![image](../../images/linkclick/linkclick2.jpg)
+## To check when lead clicked the link.
 Now the information of leads is displayed.
  In this case, Emma is the assistant who is nurturing this lead.
 You can see in the image below that the lead has clicked a link on 9th June.
 There is a small link icon that shows that the lead has clicked a link.